selenebun/td-editor/README.md

 ### Controls:
 * Mouse to place a tile
+* Left and right brackets to change rows (will reset map!)
-* Left and right brackets to change map size (will reset map!)
+* Left and right brackets + shift to change rows (will reset map!)
 * 0-6 and arrow keys to select tiles to place
 * M to import and load map string (will reset map!)
 * P to automatically pathfind